Teacher Internship Program

 Acceptance Policy Provision

 The University is under no obligation to accept credential candidates as "university interns" or "internships that are outside of the university's 45 mile radius service area," as the Teacher Internship Program (TIP) is an auxiliary service provided to the teacher credential candidate.
+The university does not accept teaching employment contracts from private schools or charter schools not affiliated with a public school district.

 Effective August 19, 2019